koba04/jsconf-jp-presentation/packages/slide/slides/3-declarative-programming.md

 <!-- note
 On this slide, we have the Wikipedia definition of Declarative Programming.
-Please take a look at these two points in bold because they are important to understand what Declarative Programming "the logic of a computation without describing its control flow" "describing what the program must accomplish in terms of the problem domain" -->
+Please take a look at these two points in bold because they are important to understand what Declarative Programming is.
+"the logic of a computation without describing its control flow" "describing what the program must accomplish in terms of the problem domain" -->